About the Program

 Acting Workshops

-- Students will examine text from a traditional stage acting point of view, then acting for the camera, and finally incorporating emerging technology in performance.
+• Students will examine the text from a traditional stage acting point of view, then acting for the camera, and finally incorporate emerging technology in the performance

-- The program culminates in a final performance showcase, where they will collaborate with the digital media students.
+• The program culminates in a final performance

 Digital Media Sound Design Workshops

-- Taught by Canada’s leading instructors from Faculty of Music at U of T
+• Taught by Canada’s leading instructors from the Faculty of Music at U of T

-- Students will work on small projects, including a city soundscapes sound design project, and will collaborate with the acting students to provide sound design for the final performance project.
+• Students will work on small projects, including a city soundscapes sound design project, and will collaborate with the acting students to provide sound design for the final performance

 Embodied English Classes

-*Fluent English speakers may opt for specialized classes in theatre-related arts or digital media design in lieu of Embodied English classes.
+*Fluent English speakers may opt for public speaking in lieu of Embodied English classes.

 Co-curricular Activities and Outings